 • A properly working air pump is necessary to provide oxygen.

-• Fish need a constant temperature, generally between 68°F and 76°F, but you should check with a fish supply store for information that is specific to the type of fish that you are keeping.(21) Automatic aquarium heaters monitor the water temperature and turn the heater on and off as needed.
+• Fish need a constant temperature and you should check with a fish supply store for information that is specific to the type of fish that you are keeping.21 Automatic aquarium heaters monitor the water temperature and turn the heater on and off as needed.
 Attaching a small thermometer to the tank will help you ensure that the heater is functioning properly.

 • The natural waste of fish emits ammonia, which can accumulate to toxic levels, so clean the tank regularly, but never empty the tank completely.
 Be sure to clean the glass well with a pad or a brush to prevent algae growth.